Skip to main content

 </DxDocumentViewer>

-2. Add a navigation link to the Shared\NavMenu.razor page:
+Add navigation links to the NavMenu.razor page:

 <div class="nav-item px-3">